 Letters of Support: Applicants should provide letters of support from community organizations, key faculty, or any other component essential to the success of the program.
-For example, if the goal is to provide education to rural, community-based providers, the applicant should provide letters of support demonstrating connections with the targeted population.
+For example, if the goal is to provide education to rural, community-based providers, the applicant should provide letters of support demonstrating connections with the target population.
+These letters should be included and uploaded in the application; do not send any letters directly to the CPRIT office.